trc1/fakofbolan/README.md

-- 	:rofl:  Frontend Learning I am.	:alien:
+- 	Frontend Learning I am.	:alien:
 - 	:see_no_evil::hear_no_evil::speak_no_evil: